cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_2_notes.md

 - Self-antigens were *not* shared across patients
 - Went on to show that ductal cells expressed both MAP3K4 and HLA class II

 Overall: TScan and TScan-II seem like powerful methods for doing large-scale TCR screening in a multiplexed fashion.
+Unclear how engineering changes to APCs/T cells affect applicability of results

 ## Microglial-specific miR-155 deletion enhances interferon- dependent response to neurodegeneration and mitigates cognitive impairment in a mouse model of Alzheimer’s disease